kwyse/personal-website/content/posts/hugo-one-week-in.md

 ---
 title: "Hugo, One Week In"
-date: 2017-12-30T22:51:02Z
+date: 2018-01-11T20:23:33Z
-draft: true
 ---

-My [last post](/posts/hail-hugo) about Hugo focussed on getting it set up.
+My [last post](/posts/hail-hugo) about Hugo focused on getting it set up.
 It finished with a few ideas on improvements.
 Maybe you've noticed a few implemented since then =]